Optimal Self-Stabilizing Mobile Byzantine-Tolerant Regular Register with bounded timestamp: A Self-Stabilizing Regular Register Implementation

-\begin{proofT} Let us consider a \op{read} operation $op_R$ and the time interval $[t_B(op_R), t_B(op_R)+\delta]$, i.e., the first $\delta$ period of the \op{read} operation.
-Since such operation lasts $2\delta$, the reply messages sent by correct servers, within the considered period, are delivered by the reading client.
-For Lemma \ref{c:correctRepliesCUM}, in such period there are $\#reply$ correct servers that sent back a reply message to the reading client.
-There is to prove that in those $\#reply$ there is at least one common value that is the last written value or the concurrently written one.\\ There are two cases, $op_R$ is concurrent with some \op{write} operations or not. \\ {\bf $op_R$ is not concurrent with any \op{write} operation}.
-Let $op_W$ be the last \op{write} operation such that $op_R$ happens after it, i.e., $t_E(op_W)\leq t_B(op_R)$, and let $v$ be the last written value.
-From Lemma \ref{lem:writeValidityCUM} and Lemma \ref{lem:writeStableCUM} after the write completion time there are $\#reply$ correct servers storing $v$ in $V \cup W$ such that, for Lemma \ref{lem:conCut}, it is returned by {\sc conCut}$(V_i,W_i)$.
-So the last written value is returned.\\ {\bf $op_R$ is concurrent with some \op{write} operation}.
-During the $[t_B(op_R),$ $ t_B(op_R)+\delta]$ time interval there can be at most two \op{write} operations.
-Thus for Lemma \ref{lem:permanenzaWriteCUM} and \ref{lem:conCut} the last written value before $t_B(op_R)$ is still present in $\#reply$ correct servers.
-Thus at least the last written value is returned.
-Note that the concurrently written values may be returned if the \msg{write} and \msg{reply} messages are fast enough to be delivered before the end of the \op{read} operation.
-Note that Byzantine servers may not force the reader to read another or older value since for Lemma \ref{c:correctRepliesCUM} the number of correct replies is greater than the number of incorrect ones and because even if an older values has $\#reply$ occurrences the one with the highest sequence number is chosen. \end{proofT}
+\begin{proofT} Let us consider a \op{read} operation $op_R$.
+We are interested in the time interval $[t_B(op_R),$ $ t_B(op_R)+\delta]$.
+The operation lasts $3\delta$, thus reply messages sent by correct servers within $t_B(op_R)+2\delta$ are delivered by the reading client.
+During $[t,t+2\delta]$ time interval there are at least $\#reply_{CUM}$ correct servers that have the time to deliver the read request and reply (cf. Corollary \ref{c:numeroReplyCorrette}).
+We have to prove that what those correct servers reply with is a valid value.
+There are two cases, $op_R$ is concurrent with some \op{write} operations or not. \\ {\bf - $op_R$ is not concurrent with any \op{write} operation}.
+Let $op_W$ be the last \op{write} operation such that $t_E(op_W)\leq t_B(op_R)$ and let $v$ be the last written value.
+For Lemma \ref{lem:writeStableCUM} after the write persistence time $t_{wP}$ there are at least $\#reply_{CUM}$ correct servers storing $v$ (i.e., $v \in {\sf conCut}(V_i, V_{safe_i},W_i)$.
+Since $t_B(op_R)+2\delta \geq t_Cw$, then there are $\#reply_{CUM}$ correct servers replying with $v$.
+So the last written value is returned.\\ {\bf - $op_R$ is concurrent with some \op{write} operation}.
+Let us consider the time interval $[t_B(op_R),$ $ t_B(op_R)+2\delta]$.
+In such time there can be at most three sequential \op{write} operations $op_{W_1},op_{W_2},op_{W_3}$.
+Let $op_{W_0}$ be the last write operation before $op_R$.
+In the extreme case in which those operations happen one after the other we have the following situation. $t_E(op_{W_0}<t_B(op_R))$ and the write persistence time of $op_{W_0}$, $t_{wP_0}<t_B(op_{W_0})+3\delta<t_B(op_R)+2\delta <t_B(op_{W_3})$.
+Basically, the value written by $op_{W_0}$ is overwritten in $V_i$ by the value written $op_{W_3}$, but not before $t_B(op_R)+2\delta$, thus all correct servers have the time to reply with the last written value.
+Notice that the concurrently written values may be returned if the \msg{write} and \msg{reply} messages are fast enough to be delivered before the end of the \op{read} operation.
+To conclude, for Lemma \ref{lem:curedDoNotHarmWrite} Byzantine and cured servers can no force correct servers to store and thus to reply with a never written value.
+Only cured and Byzantine servers can reply with non valid values.
+As we stated, if $k=2$ there are up to $4f$ non correct servers.
+If $k=3$ there are $6f$ non correct servers.
+In both cases the threshold $\#reply_{CUM}$ is higher than the occurrences of non valid values that a reader can deliver.
+Mobile agents can not force the reader to read another or older value and even if an older values has $\#reply_{CUM}$ occurrences the one with the highest sequence number is chosen. \end{proofT}